 SampleResult, ResponseCode, ResponseMessage, IsSuccess, Label, FileName, ctx, vars, props, log”

-vars is the most frequently used component.
-It’s an instance of org.apache.jmeter.threads.JMeterVariables class and provides read/write access to current variables, capable of enumerating/changing existing, creating new ones and obtaining nested properties.
+vars (JMeter variables) is the most frequently used component.
+It’s an instance of the org.apache.jmeter.threads.JMeterVariables class and provides read/write access to current variables, is capable of enumerating/changing existing variables, creating new ones, and obtaining nested properties.
 All JMeter variables are Java strings.
 If you need to put something else to a JMeter variable, you’ll need to cast it to string first.
 The following code snippet demonstrates how to save previous sampler response data into a JMeter variable.

 Error invoking bsh method